douglasgreen/pagemaker/developer_notes.md

 * The system is vaguely analogous to the WordPress system of plugins and page building but in simplified new code.

 ## Philosophy
-A well-design system is easy to describe and understand.
+A well-design system is easy to describe, understand, and modify.
 By using a modular approach with common vocabulary for top-level page elements, it's possible to understand a web app design.
 And as you move from project to project, each project is laid out in the same way, helping you to quickly understand its design.